shindexro/gdl-to-ispl/README.md

 Translate Game Description Language (GDL) to ISPL, the specification language of the model checker MCMAS.

 # How to run
 1. Download the pre-compiled jar file \texttt{gdl2ispl.jar} of the GDL to ISPL translator is included in the software archive.
-To run the translator, execute the command below:
+2. Execute the command below:
 ```
 $ java -jar gdl2ispl.jar <path_to_gdl_file> <output_path>
 ```